Koha-Community/kohadocs/source/tools.rst

 To clean items out of the 'reservoir':

--  Visit the main screen of the Manage Staged MARC Records tool
+-  Visit the main screen of the manage staged MARC records tool

    |image361|